jawadgit/influencers/README.md

 # influencers

+# db.php

+	1- it contains configureation with database

+# getCountryCityByLatLong.php

+	1- form is given
+	2- enter latitude and longitude
+	3- database query finds the nearest latitude and longitude by calculating distance 4- country and city and latitude and longitude is shown on frontend

+# getLocation.php

-# This file takes latitude and longitude in decimal values and converts into degree minute second.
+	this file converts the decimal latitude and longitude into the degree minutes and secconds

 # for example:

 # 1- latitude decimal value = 27.7592